 Herbs and spices are also important to French cuisine and can contribute a depth of flavor to otherwise subtle dishes.
 A few commonly used in French dishes include herbs de Provence, tarragon, and nutmeg.

-Students at Auguste Escoffier School of Culinary Arts get plenty of practice cooking with fresh and local ingredients in the French style in our Farm To Table® Experience.
+Students at Auguste Escoffier School of Culinary Arts can get plenty of practice connecting with local farmers and cooking with fresh ingredients in the French style during our Farm To Table® Experience.
+They may chat about production methods, see where their food comes from, and even taste ingredients straight from their source!

 With the rise of haute cuisine, meals became smaller and presentations became more detailed and elegant.
 Nouvelle cuisine placed even greater emphasis on precision in presentation.
 Today, many chefs in fine dining restaurants are as talented at presenting their food as they are at preparing it!